Akapnou – Vikla – Akapnou

 If you look to the top of the hill you should be able to see some frames, sometimes covered in nets, where tomatoes are grown.
 Your path climbs to here and turns left past the frames.

 The road bends left to cross a stream and soon afterwards you will pass the entrance to the Golf Club on your right.
 (1 hour 10 minutes).
 Carry on along the road and about five minutes later you reach a sort of farmyard where a sign points left to Akapnou.(1 hour 15 minutes) Walk straight past this, with the farmyard to your left and you will be in the ruined village of Vikla where you can stop for a rest in the shade next to the church.(1 hour 20 minutes) [GPS: 34.49661N, 33.11760E].

 The church is dedicated to St John and has been nicely restored, with a nearby shelter and picnic tables.
 It is usually open and is well cared for.
-When we were here in November 2015 a pair of local ladies arrived with a pick-up loaded with plastic chairs and buckets of roses.
+When we were here in November one year a pair of local ladies arrived with a pick-up loaded with plastic chairs and buckets of roses.
 They press-ganged us into helping set up the church in readiness for the feast of St John on 12 November.

 When you are ready to leave, retrace your steps to the farmyard junction and to the signpost – ‘Akapnou 3 km’.

 Just follow this earth track downhill towards Akapnou, which you will soon see ahead of you in the distance.
 At 1 hour 40 minutes you will reach a small bridge across a stream bed – this is set next to an old stone bridge on the left which collapsed in 2015.
 Continue on to Akapnou, walking alongside a steep drop and a stream below you on your right.
 You will pass a tiny church or shrine set among pine trees and dedicated to St Andrew.
 (1 hour 45 minutes).